nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

 After the binding is complete, the application can control the state of the connected lighting devices in one of the following ways:

 * With a single light bulb, it uses a Certificate-Authenticated Session Establishment session (CASE session) for direct communication with the single light bulb.
-* With a group of light bulbs, it uses multicast messages sent through the Thread network using :ref:`matter_light_switch_sample_groupcast` with all light bulbs in the group.
+* With a group of light bulbs, it uses multicast messages sent through the IPv6 network using :ref:`matter_light_switch_sample_groupcast` with all light bulbs in the group.

 .. _matter_light_switch_sample_acl: